 Years of Experience

-Five to nine years of work experience seem to result in median wages of around $60K per year.
-When we consider tenure, a substantial portion of employees (43 percent) have been working for one to four years and make $46K annually on average.
+Survey participants who have worked at University of Chicago for between five and 10 years earn $60K per year on average.
+When we consider tenure, a substantial portion of employees (33 percent) have been working for one to four years and make about $50K annually on average.

 Certifications and Degrees